The good news is, yes—Medicare does cover non-working spouses.

 Most people don’t just join Medicare Parts A and B and be done with it.

-Each of these are private plans that help you pay out-of-pocket expenses you would otherwise have to pay under Original Medicare (Part A and Part B) alone, such as deductibles, copays, and coinsurance.
+Each of these are private plans that help you pay out-of-pocket expenses you would otherwise have to pay under Original Medicare (Part A and Part B) alone.
+These include deductibles, copays, and coinsurance.

 Medicare Part D – Prescription Drug Coverage